oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/dsp_control/README.md

 # DSP Control
-This FPGA tutorial demonstrates how to set implementation preference for math operations, which affects hardware resource utilization on FPGA device.
+This FPGA tutorial demonstrates how to set the implementation preference for certain math operations (addition, subtraction, and multiplication by a constant) between hardened DSP blocks and soft logic.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>